 Prior to 1990, glycols and urea were the primary airfield pavement deicers used at airports.
 Since then, alternative pavement-deicing products that have lower BODs and no issues with ammonia toxicity or nutrient enrichment have been introduced to the market.
-This transition has been, in part, in response to the U.S. EPA's 2012 Effluent Limitations Guidelines and New Source Performance Standards for the Airport Deicing Category for airport deicing (see Regulatory Considerations).
-These products are available in both solid and liquid forms.
+These new products are available in both solid and liquid forms.

-Potassium acetate-based airfield pavement deicers are supplied as a liquid and can be applied either alone or as a wetting agent in conjunction with granular deicing materials to improve efficiency.
-Other available liquid deicers use potassium formate or polyol as the freezing point depressant.
+Potassium acetate is supplied as liquid and can be applied either alone or as a wetting agent in conjunction with granular deicing materials to improve efficiency.

 Sodium acetate and sodium formate are supplied in granular and prill form.
-Generally, manufacturers recommend applying these materials with liquid pavement deicers to improve adherence to an ice-covered surface and prevent the solid material from being blown off the pavement.
+Generally, manufacturers recommend applying these materials with liquid pavement deicers to improve adherence to ice surface and prevent the solid materials from being blown off the pavement.
 Granular products with irregular and sharp surfaces may be less susceptible to drift by wind or jet blasts than prill products.

-Ongoing research and development results in the continual improvement of existing products.
-These efforts are being driven by both environmental considerations and materials compatibility issues, especially as they relate to catalytic oxidation of aircraft carbon brake components.
+Ongoing research and development results in the continual improvement of existing products and the introduction of new products.
+These efforts are being driven by both environmental considerations and materials compatibility issues.

-Product selection offers the opportunity to reduce loadings of BOD and ammonia (and possibly toxicity, although the research is ongoing) associated with airfield deicing while providing the necessary operational and safety performance.
-The most common example of success from this practice is found in the experience of numerous airports where replacing urea with another certified airfield pavement deicer has eliminated problems with excessive ammonia concentrations in stormwater discharges.
+Product selection offers the opportunity to reduce loadings of BOD and ammonia (and possibly toxicity although the research is ongoing) associated with airfield deicing while providing the necessary operational and safety performance.
+The most common example of success from this practice is found in numerous reports from airports where the replacement of urea with another certified airfield pavement deicer has eliminated problems with excessive ammonia concentrations in stormwater discharges.